-Inclusions: Local English-speaking guide, a variety of food samples such as fresh bread, pizza and pastries, entrance fee to the historic church, one beer (or non-alcoholic beverage of your choice).
+Inclusions: Local English-speaking guide, a variety of food samples such as fresh bread, pizza, and pastries, entrance fee to the historic church (or equivalent alternative), and a surprise local treat.

 Exclusions: Additional food and drink, souvenirs, tips/gratuities for your guide.

 Your Trip: For your Urban Adventure you will be in a small group of a maximum of 12 people.